Guiorgy/Crow-Middlewares/README.md

 Alias of `RemoteIpGuard<forbidden_ip_list, false>`.

-A middleware that checks if the IP an incomming request comes from is in a comma-separated blacklist, and returns result code 403 Forbidden if it is.
+A middleware that checks if the IP an incoming request comes from is in a comma-separated blacklist, and returns result code 403 Forbidden if it is.

 #### Usage